privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

 [dashbord](https://metrics.privacybydesign.foundation/grafana/dashboard/db/irma-dashboard?orgId=1)
 how many IRMA users are registered in which country at any point in time.
-This only involves the *number* of registered usernames (pseudonyms) and the *number* of issued credentials (sets of attributes) per country.
+This only involves the *number* of registered usernames (pseudonyms) and the *number* of credentials (sets of attributes) per country, issued by the foundation.
 The foundation also reserves the right to publish statistical data about the registered logs, such as for instance the total number of transactions per unit of time (day, month or year).

 The [privacybydesign.foundation](https://privacybydesign.foundation)
 website is controlled and maintained by the Privacy by Design